Random Phase Approximation for gapped systems: role of vertex corrections and applicability of the constrained random phase approximation: Relation to Migdal's Theorem

 There are also differences.
 First, in momentum space, there are many $\kv$ with the same energy (e.g., the Fermi surface), so it is possible to change $\kv$ without changing $\epsilon(\kv)$.
-On the other hand, in real space any change in location costs energy.
 Second, the Green's function is diagonal in momentum space (both end points have the same momentum $\kv$) and the proof of Migdal's theorem proceeds entirely in momentum space.
 The Green's function is not diagonal in real space and in analyzing RPA, it is useful to regularly switch between real and momentum space.
 Third, a subtle aspect is the nature of the Coulomb interaction, since it has divergences as a function of $r$ or $q$.
-This favours diagrams where all fermions are close together, like the vertex correction diagram.
+This favours diagrams where electrons are close together in real space, like the vertex correction diagram.
 For $d = 3$, this effect lowers the scaling by one power of $\ell$, resulting in a scaling $\ell^5$ instead of $\ell^6$ per vertex correction.